Thelk641/YAAL/Docs/Custom Launcher.md

 - CopyPatch will first check if a patch exists in the target folder(s), and delete them if they do, ensuring that you only ever have one patch copies there.
 The information of "what is the last patch copied to X ?" will be saved and transmitted to every other Custom Launcher that share this launcher's gameName, so if you have multiple launchers for the same game, they won't bug each other out.

 The option to rename the patch is there for Bizhawk : if you wanted to backup your rom game save (just in case they got corrupted at some point), you'd need to get the name of the save, but annoyingly Bizhawk saves names are not always one-to-one with rom names (in particular, it replaces dashes with spaces).
 Using RegEx to solve this is a solution, but then you'll need to apply it only to the filename and then use another RegEx to put them back together, instead, YAAL lets you automatically renames them.
 Sadly, some game don't tolerate you renaming the patch, so for this, just leave it empty and it won't rename them.

+If you use the "optimize" option, it will only optimize your apworld folders for the duration of the patch, they'll be restored as soon as it's done.

 ### List limitations
 None.